Using Bottles In Cordwood Walls

 Mark and I represented the Astronomy Club in our school’s homecoming court…because we are huge nerds.

 The constellation Orion is one that I could always pick out easily.
 After my Dad passed away my senior year, I’d always look up at Orion and imagine Dad there.
 Over time, Orion became a special constellation for Mark too.
 Here is the finished product:

 You see there is still mortar on most of our bottles that needs to be cleaned off.
 I managed to wipe off most of the excess but still need to go back and clean off quite a lot from the little grooves in the bottle ends.
 The mortar does bind tightly to the glass, but even after a few months it’s been pretty easy to scrape it off.
 I also need to sand quite a bit off from the log ends and posts.
 I haven’t been too worried because the lime putty mortar stays pretty easy to clean off.
 If you choose to build with a Portland mix, it may be more important to clean the bottles and logs as soon as possible.

-If you want to know more about our off-grid cordwood homestead project, click here.
+Learn more about our off-grid cordwood homestead project here.
 Be sure to join us on Pinterest,Facebook, and Instagram for more building and homesteading goodies that don’t necessarily make it to the blog.
 Thanks!